LAND

 2. The supply of land is limited and cannot be easily increased.

-3. Land is mobile i.e. cannot be moved from a place of plenty to a place of scarcity.
+3. Land is mobile, i.e. cannot be moved from a place of plenty to a place of scarcity.

 USES OF LAND

-Land use is sub-divided into agricultural and non-agricultural uses.
+Land use is subdivided into agricultural and non-agricultural uses.

 AGRICULTURAL USES OF LAND

-1. Crop Production: – Land is used for the production of food crops such as yam cassava rice etc and cash crops such as cocoa, kola nut, coffee etc.
+1. Crop Production: – Land is used for the production of food crops such as yam, cassava, rice, etc and cash crops such as cocoa, kola nut, coffee, etc.

-• Kanji national park in Niger state
+• a.
+Kanji national park in Niger state

-• Borgu game reserve in Kwara state
+• b.
+Borgu game reserve in Kwara state

-• Zurguma game reserve in Niger state
+• c.
+Zurguma game reserve in Niger state

-• Yankari game reserve in Bauchi state.
+• d.
+Yankari game reserve in Bauchi state.

 EVALUATION QUESTIONS